Thriller (Dead and Loving It)

 “A grizzly does not give a fuck about diversity.”-Joe Rogan

 The NAACP is on record as stating that our national anthem is, “One of the most racist, pro-slavery, anti-black songs in the American lexicon.”
-I assumed they were confused and were referring to the poem “The Defense of Fort M’Henry” by Francis Scott Key (and at that, the stanza in question is open to interpretation, as good poetry usually is), because literally all the national anthem says was there was a battle and the next day the flag was still there.
+I assumed they were confused and were referring to the poem “The Defense of Fort M’Henry” by Francis Scott Key (and at that, the stanza in question is open to interpretation), because literally all the national anthem says was there was a battle and the next day the flag was still there.
 The implication in the anthem is that what the flag represents stands tall and undiminished as well, but as Susan K. Smith (I guess she is black?) stated:

 “We know that in spite of the song and the pledge, we have been second-class citizens, with full government support of the same.
 When that changes, when governments work to make the ideals of Americanism honored for all Americans, perhaps then those who are strong enough to stand against hypocrisy will be able to believe in the country the way the privileged have always been able to do.”